pygame/pygame/docs/reST/ref/font.rst

    Returns the full path to a font file on the system.
 If bold or italic are set to true, this will attempt to find the correct family of font.

-   The font name can also be a list of font names or a string of comma-separated font names to try.
+   The font name can also be an iterable of font names or a string of comma-separated font names to try.
    If none of the given names are found, None is returned.

+   .. versionadded:: 2.0.1 Accept an iterable of font names.

    Example: